HewlettPackard/shs-libfabric/man/fi_cxi.7.md

 is specified.
 For *FI_MR_PROV_KEY* provider generated 64-bit MR keys are used.
 An RMA initiator can work concurrently with client and provider generated keys.

+In client/server environments, if concerns with stale MR key usage exists, then *FI_MR_PROV_KEY* generated keys should be used along with *FI_CXI_MR_MATCH_EVENTS=1* and *FI_CXI_OPTIMIZED_MRS=0*.
+The former speeds up MR close, allowing non-remote MR cached keys to be used that enable full remote memory access protection after an MR is closed, even if that memory remains in the libfabric MR cache.
+The latter uses only standard MR which use matching to enable robust key usage, protecting against a stale MR key matching a newly generated MR keys.

 ## Data transfer operations

 The following data transfer interfaces are supported: *FI_ATOMIC*, *FI_MSG*,